 Simon, who also forms part of the security team that protect the forest and the TELIS farms from damage by wildlife, loggers and poachers, highlights the project’s benefits:

 “There has been a great economic impact for most people as well as a reduction in theft and other illegal activities within the forest.
 Most loggers, poachers and charcoal burners have been convinced to put their energy to use with lands to cultivate on and some have even volunteered to join the security team.”

 By establishing many more TELIS plots, ITF hope to support Mount Kenya Trust to reforest almost 900 hectares of land in the north of Mount Kenya and to help over 1,000 farmers like Simon.
 Your donation can help us to rehabilitate this landscape and local ecosystem, while providing local people with a foundation for a better livelihood.

-So, give yourself a reminder to visit the 20 Million Trees page on the Big Give from 28th November (Giving Tuesday) to 5th December and make a donation to have it doubled!
+So, give yourself a reminder to visit the 20 Million Trees page on the Big Give before the 5th December and make a donation to have it doubled!